Neoclassical Artist

 Jacques-Louis David

 Jacques-Louis David is the French painter who turned Roman history, the Revolution, and imperial power into a new language of public painting.
 His images are clear, firm, and built to project authority.
-That is why David matters so much to Neoclassicism.
-He gave it force, not just style.
+In Neoclassicism, he does not just define a style.
+He gives painting a way to make duty, sacrifice, and state power immediately legible.

 Rome, the antique, and the discipline of form